panzerdp/dmitripavlutin.com/content/posts/022-javascript-unicode/index.md

 As mentioned above, the code points from the Basic Multilingual Plane are in the range from `U+0000` to `U+FFFF` and can have up to 4 hexadecimal digits.

-Basically, the developer deals with characters from BMP.
+The developer usually deals with characters from BMP.
 It contains most of the necessary characters.

 Some characters from BMP: